Dates and Times:

 All times are 6:30pm

 Pre-registration is required and seating is limited.
 Email us for registration.
-We are currently limiting group size to just 9 individuals testing at each session, and seats fill up fast.
+We are currently limiting the group size at each session, and seats can fill up fast.
 We can keep you on a list should a seat become available last minute if a session is full, as well as reserve a seat for you on later dates.

 To register, email us the following:

 *If you think you may need special assistance for/during the exam, please, please let us know.

 You may also check https://www.laurelvec.com/?pg=faq more detailed list.

 - We are now affiliated with the Laurel Amateur Radio Club VEC program!
 This means we are no longer required to charge a fee for testing.
 Test are Free!

 - Your FRN - All new amateur radio license applicants must register with the FCC for an Federal Registration Number before the testing session.
 You may register for an FRN here (No fee to get this number, only to activate your license once you pass).
 If you find the process intimidating, see the FCC's video on how to obtain your FRN here.
 Your Social Security number is no longer accepted at test sessions.
 However it may be required to obtain your FRN.